If a doctor failed to timely diagnose cancer, let us be your advocate

 For the best results, you need the best Maine medical malpractice lawyers

-Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S. We have obtained several of the largest medical malpractice jury verdicts in Maine history, and many of the largest settlements for our clients.
+Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S. We have obtained several of the largest medical malpractice jury verdicts in Maine history, and we have recovered $1 billion for our injured clients.

 Medical professionals are expected to follow the standards of care accepted by the members of their profession and specialty.
 A failure to diagnose cancer can occur when a physician does not properly investigate, test or follow up to timely diagnose and treat a patient's condition.
 Failure to diagnose cancer is one type of medical malpractice, and patients who have suffered as a result have the right to recover for damages.